 The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 added Section 287(g) to the Immigration and Nationality Act, a provision that authorizes ICE to enter into agreements with state and local law enforcement agencies to allow select, properly trained officers perform immigration law enforcement functions under the supervision of ERO officers.

-- Criminal Alien Program
+- Criminal Apprehension Program

 - Detention Management

 Learn more about ICE's Detention Management Division, which is housed within ERO.
 This division oversees the nation's largest civil detention system, comprised of more than 250 local and state facilities.